 Currently the return-to-school guidelines we have are from the CDC and from the American Academy of Pediatrics, which are not transplant-specific.
 They are helpful in terms of guiding schools to ensure appropriate safety measures, but it’s difficult to extrapolate information from them for our population.

 Would community vaccination rates factor into your counseling on return-to-school?

 Looking for easy-to-understand, science-based information about the coronavirus vaccines?
 Visit PreventCovidWA.org, a joint effort of Fred Hutch, the COVID-19 Prevention Network and the Washington State Department of Health.

 Waghmare: Yes, I think community vaccination rates would be a consideration, in addition to community incidence.

 What research questions are the two of you pursuing on this issue right now?

 Waghmare: I would like to just mention a couple of things that we’re doing from an advocacy standpoint.
-I am part of the American Society for Transplantation and Cellular Therapy’s Infectious Disease Special Interest Group, and we’ve been putting out guidance for both adult and pediatric transplant recipients with COVID.
-Recently we’ve put together FAQs about vaccine recommendations.
-These are mostly geared toward adults, because that’s who the vaccines are available to.
-But we’re hoping that as we get more of the safety data established in children we’ll be able to make pediatric recommendations as well.
+I am part of the American Society for Transplantation and Cellular Therapy’s Infectious Disease Special Interest Group, and we’ve been putting out guidance for both adult and pediatric transplant recipients with COVID including FAQs about vaccine recommendations.
+These FAQs are updated frequently to address questions about timing of vaccination, booster doses and the need for revaccination.
+We will incorporate more recommendations for younger children when the vaccines are approved for additional age groups.

 Susan Keown is an associate editor at Fred Hutchinson Cancer Research Center.
 She has written about health and research topics for a variety of research institutions, including the National Institutes of Health and the Centers for Disease Control and Prevention.
 Reach her at email@example.com or on Twitter @sejkeown.